 - CRY or CRYO – Cryogenic chemicals may have this symbol listed in the white diamond.

-Where the NFPA 704 Labels Are Used
+Where NFPA Diamond Labels Are Used